 Cross-platform integration techniques, supported by collaborative threat intelligence platforms, guarantee that security teams can efficiently operationalize threat data across diverse settings while maintaining data integrity and actionability.

-API Integration for Threat Intelligence Sharing
+API Integration Enables Seamless Threat Intelligence Data Sharing

 A robust CTI program leverages standardized API protocols to automate data ingestion from multiple data sources, enabling security operations center (SOC) teams to process and analyze threats more efficiently.